 Each year, Public Justice presents its Trial Lawyer of the Year Award to the attorney(s) who made the greatest contribution to the public interest within the past year by trying or settling a precedent-setting, socially significant case.
-Nominations for this year’s award, to be presented at our annual gala in Boston in July 2017, are now closed.
+Read about the 2017 finalists, to be honored at our annual Gala on July 24 in Boston, here.

 Please direct any questions about the award or the nominations process to email@example.com.
 Thank you for helping us highlight extraordinary litigation in the public interest by making a nomination.

 The first 2016 winners are the team from Varden v.
 City of Clanton, the first challenge to the constitutionality of the American bail system.
 Varden and ensuing cases have set an incredibly important precedent for conversations surrounding criminal justice reform.